un4v5s/custom-dawn-pre-order-public/README.md

 This theme uses [line item property](https://shopify.dev/themes/architecture/templates/product#line-item-properties).

-In order to prevent the same variation with different estimated delivery dates from existing in the cart more than once, we have added a check when adding to the cart, so other apps that use the line item property may behave strangely.
+In order to prevent the same variation with different estimated delivery dates from existing in the cart more than once, I have added a check when adding to the cart, so other apps that use the line item property may behave strangely.

 Specifically, in apps that allow you to customize products with text, etc., you can add multiple variations of the same variation to the cart, but such apps will not work properly if you use this theme.